seven-io/SuiteCRM/README.md

 ### Placeholders

-You can use the following placeholders in your messages:
+You can use the following placeholders in your messages (not workflows):

 #### Contact / Lead